The National Society Of The Colonial Dames of America in The State of Rhode Island

 Next Steps

 Each candidate for membership submits documentation regarding descent from a qualifying ancestor that includes providing verification of that descent with primary and or/substitute sources.
 Upon submission to the Registrar of the Rhode Island Society, the documents are reviewed, completion is confirmed, and forwarded to the Society’s verifying genealogist for final approval.
 Documents are approved by the Colonial State of the qualifying ancestor.
-Begin by e-mailing the Rhode Island registrar .
+Please begin by reviewing our perspective members page.

 The National Society of The Colonial Dames of America in the State of Rhode Island is an organization that promotes the study of American history and preservation of historic sites.
 The society, founded in 1894, maintains two historic properties: the Stephen Hopkins House in Providence and the Whitehall Museum House in Middletown.